 If you’ve made a grammar mistake or missed a comma, don’t delete the post.
 Probably, people liked your post, and they will notice your continuous re-posting.

-For instance, I like how Pamela Vaughan from HubSpot regulated her baby bump error.
+For instance, I liked how Pamela Vaughan, from HubSpot, regulated her baby bump error.
 Instead of her personal Twitter account, she accidentally published a picture of her growing pregnant belly on HubSpot’s Twitter account that had over 340,000 followers.
 She wasn’t lost and knew the way to jump.
 She created an excellent blog post about her 15 minutes of shame on Twitter that got a lot of shares and comments.

 Anyway, timing is essential for your social media marketing strategy.
 It is important not only to publish high-quality content, and find the ideal posting frequency for integrating a successful marketing strategy.